Isaac24Karat/local-agentic-reasoning-system/README.md

 LARS demonstrates how AI systems can move beyond simple lookup responses — building **local-first**, **secure**, **multi-agent reasoning systems** that adapt to complex real-world user queries.
 This is a blueprint for real-world, scalable AI deployment in enterprises where data privacy, modularity, and flexibility are critical.

+---

-## Offline Fallback
+## Offline Fallback System

-If the online document retrieval fails, the system activates a local fallback node that returns a cached response.
+If the online document retrieval API fails (due to a timeout or outage), the system activates a local fallback node.
-This ensures continuity of support even in offline or degraded environments.
+This ensures the user still receives a valid response using cached knowledge.
+Merged results are then passed forward to the Supervisor Agent for further processing.

 ![Local Agentic RAG System Diagram](local-agentic-reasoning-diagram-v2.png)